TheDragonCode/api-response/README.md

 ## Using

-### returned NULL with code:
+### as NULL with code:
 ```php
 return api_response(null, 304);
 ```
-returned with code 304:
+return with code 304:
 ```json
 {
     "data": null
 }
 ```

-### returned integer with default code:
+### as integer with default code:
 ```php
 return api_response(304);
 ```
-returned with code 200:
+return with code 200:
 ```json
 {
     "data": 304
 }
 ```

-### returned string with default code:
+### as string with default code:
 ```php
 return api_response('qwerty');
 ```
-returned with code 200:
+return with code 200:
 ```json
 {
     "data": "qwerty"
 }
 ```

-### returned string with code:
+### as string with code:
 ```php
 return api_response('qwerty', 400);
 ```
-returned with code 400:
+return with code 400:
 ```json
 {
   "error": {